Rotation Housing Policy

 Housing, when available, will be coordinated by the designated Student Support Services Housing Liaison at each of the regional Area Health Education Center (AHEC) offices.

 Housing, when available, will be provided either through accommodations owned / leased by the Regional AHEC office, Regional AHEC Host Housing or Student Found Housing.

 For those students who reside in housing that is either owned or leased by the regional AHEC offices, no lodging or housing charges will be assessed but the maximum length of stay may not exceed 112 consecutive days without the permission of the Colorado AHEC Program office.
 No student family members or pets are allowed.
 Smoking or alcohol is not permitted in owned or leased housing.

 - Host housing that has been obtained for the participant by the regional AHEC office will be prepaid to the landlord by the regional AHEC office.
-Hosts will receive $10 per night up to 112 nights.
+Hosts will receive between $10 and $15 per night up to 112 nights.
 Student safety is a major concern.
 Background checks will be conducted for all adults eighteen (18+) or older who preside in the Regional AHEC Host Home during any time of the students stay.
 Hosts must agree to a background check before hosting students.
 Host Homes are all non-smoking environments.
 No student family members or pets are allowed.
 Attempts are being made to secure housing for married students and their families, currently there is no housing available for spouses and family.
 If you know of any possible options, please contact the Colorado AHEC Program office.

 - Student-found housing